TencentARC/ArcNerf/docs/trainer.md

   - color: If you use `random`, will use random bkg color for background rays.
 Otherwise, you can use (1, 1, 1) or other to set the rgb value.

+- dynamic_batchize:
+  - Use for fg model to dynamically adjust num of rays
+  - update_epoch: set up update num of rays every update epoch.

 ------------------------------------------------------------------------
 ## Common_Trainer